shreyansh26/DBMS-Project/README.md

 ### Supplier
 * Registration
-* Details of raw Materials that can be suppied
+* Details of raw materials that can be suppied

 The WAR file can be deployed on a Tomcat server.